patternfly/patternfly/src/patternfly/components/Table/examples/Table.md

 ## Expandable

-Note: Table contents will respond automatically to toggling table content.
-To retain column width, [column header and/or data cell behavior must be managed](#expandable-with-set-width-columns-example).
+Note: Table column widths will respond automatically when toggling expanded rows.
+To retain column widths between expanded and collapsed states, column header and/or data cell widths must be set.

 ### Expandable example
 ```hbs